 Announcement: Delay, my new novels can be seen on the internet, but my primary publisher has gone out of business—they couldn’t succeed in the past business and publishing environment.
 I’ll keep you informed, but I need a new publisher.
 More information can be found at www.ancientlight.com.
 Check out my novels—I think you’ll really enjoy them.

 Introduction: I wrote the novel Aksinya: Enchantment and the Daemon.
-This was my 21st novel, and on this blog, I gave you the entire novel in installments that included commentary on the writing.
+This was my 21st novel and through this blog, I gave you the entire novel in installments that included commentary on the writing.
 In the commentary, in addition to other general information on writing, I explained, how the novel was constructed, the metaphors and symbols in it, the writing techniques and tricks I used, and the way I built the scenes.
-You can look back through this blog and read the entire novel–start with http://ldalford.wordpress.com/2010/12/12/daemon-installment-1-the-incantation/.
+You can look back through this blog and read the entire novel beginning with http://www.pilotlion.blogspot.com/2010/10/new-novel-part-3-girl-and-demon.html.

 1. Don’t confuse your readers.

 2. Entertain your readers.

 3. Ground your readers in the writing.

 4a.
 Show what can be seen, heard, felt, smelled, and tasted on the stage of the novel.

 5. Immerse yourself in the world of your writing.

 These are the steps I use to write a novel including the five discrete parts of a novel:

 - Develop a theme statement (initial setting, protagonist, protagonist’s helper or antagonist, action statement)